Zoxxide2023/Discord.py-bot/README.md

 # Running your bot

 Now you're all good to go!
-Go to your terminal and type python app.py and your bot should appear online/
+Go to your terminal and type python app.py and your bot should appear online.

-# If you have any problems with this please contact me on discord: .zoxxide. or join my [discord server](https://discord.gg/jvwuPgmeCK)